yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 :white_check_mark: 6.1 When Use Props ?
 > - To pass data & event handlers down to your child components.
-> - If you don't have to use state or bind function then you don't need to write constructor.
+> - If you just want to use props, not use state or bind function then you don't need to write constructor.
 > - Related Reference : [有無加上constructor的差異](https://github.com/kdchang/reactjs101/issues/28)
 <br/><br/>

 :white_check_mark: 6.2 What Is PropTypes And DefaultProps ?
-> - PropTypes : A typechecking tool to make sure the data is valid, propTypes is only checked in development mode, Example : https://jsfiddle.net/yschen25/oahjbq81/.
+> - PropTypes : A typechecking tool to `make sure the data is valid`, propTypes is only checked in development mode, Example : https://jsfiddle.net/yschen25/oahjbq81/.
-> - DefaultProps : You can define default values for props by assigning defaultProps, Example : https://jsfiddle.net/yschen25/763g8Lqv/.
+> - DefaultProps : You can `define default values` for props by assigning defaultProps, Example : https://jsfiddle.net/yschen25/763g8Lqv/.
 <br/><br/>

 :white_check_mark: 6.3 How To Solve Props Hell (Wrapper Hell) ?